I co-authored a book called "The Knowledge Map of SRE."

 • 8.2.3 SRE and Team Topology

-• 8.2.4 Summary of tips for considering SRE organizational structure
+• 8.2.4 Summary of hints for considering the organizational structure of SRE

 • 8.3.1 Three organizational patterns